Y5-asas/LDMGI/README.md

 Therefore, by applying the shape of this **X : (m, n)**, where m denotes the feature space and n denotes the number of samples, **Y = (1, n)**.
 You can use LDMGI for any dataset.

 However, in our test, we have found that the computation time is highly related to the size of Lagrangian: (n, n).
-We recommend a largest data size is ~7000.
+We recommend the largest data size is ~7000.

 ### **4. Outputs**